Our team is committed to providing professional Rhythm Based Events

 This is more than a job, it is our vocation, and our purpose, to help people thrive, even in difficult times!

-Julien Lepage, President Circles of RHythm, Musician, Social Worker
+Julien Lepage, Owner of Circles of Rhythm, Musician, Social Worker

 Jamie Gore, IDCF & Events Coordinator